Pink eye: Symptoms, treatment, and what to do next

 You can pick up this infection by simply touching an object with the virus and then rubbing your eye.
 The virus is also airborne, meaning you can get it through droplets in the air.

-Unlike viral and bacterial conjunctivitis, allergic conjunctivitis is not contagious but rather the result of your body’s reaction to an allergen.
-Common allergens that may cause allergic conjunctivitis may include tree pollen, plants, grasses, weeds, molds, dust mites, pet dander, or cosmetics.
+Allergic conjunctivitis is caused by seasonal allergies.
+That means that, unlike viral and bacterial conjunctivitis, allergic conjunctivitis is not contagious but rather the result of your body’s reaction to an allergen.
+Common allergens that may cause allergic conjunctivitis may include tree pollen, plants, grasses, weeds, molds, dust mites, pet dander or cosmetics.

 If you are experiencing symptoms of allergic conjunctivitis, you may want to speak with your healthcare provider, as allergy medications and specific eye drops may provide relief.

-If your infant has symptoms of pink eye, they should see a doctor immediately.
-Pink eye in infants can be caused by an infection, irritation, or a blocked tear duct.
-When caused by an infection, pink eye in infants can be very serious and will require treatment to prevent any complications.
+Pink eye in infants can be caused by an infection, irritation or a blocked tear duct.
+When caused by an infection, pink eye in infants can be very serious.

 Understanding how to take care of pink eye begins with understanding the cause of pink eye.
 For example, if your doctor suspects your child has viral pink eye, they are not likely to receive an antibiotic.
 However, if a bacterial infection causes your child’s pink eye, they may be treated with antibiotic eye drops or an antibiotic ointment.